The scenic cycling race around Denmark:

 Denmark has a long tradition of bicycle touring.
 The next logical step would be an unsupported bike race, which would visit some of the same beautiful places as bike tourists normally go.

 The race runs all the way around the major parts of Denmark.
 The lack of mountains is compensated by the sheer beauty of the Danish lanscapes.
-The route is laid out on rolling hills, along the ocean coast and through traditional fishing towns, farmland and forests.
+The routes are laid out on rolling hills, along the ocean coast and through traditional fishing towns, farmland and forests.
 Riders will be challenged by winds, rain, heat, cold, gravel roads, cobblestones and sand along the coastal roads and hills on the way inland through the Jutland (Jylland in Danish) peninsula.

 Untraditionally, for an unsupported bike race, five different ferries have to be used during the race as well as the different road surfaces.
 This puts an extra dimension on timing the race perfectly to fit the schedule of the ferry crossings.
 More can be read about the ferries in the Athlete Guide.

 The official 2022 route is a slightly changed version of the 2018 and 2019 routes.

 The 'Round Denmark Bike Challenge' is for all those, who can not or do not want to participate in the Round Denmark Bike Race for one reason or another - like non-competitive fitness riders.
 Or those, who would like to take on the challenge as a small group.
 You might not want to do a race, but would still like to challenge yourself while having time for sightseeing.
 Or would like to stay in one place for more than one night.
 You will still get a time limit of 30 days to complete the entire course - which should be enough time for most people - Even those less fit.